khaledtamer22/CloudFormation-IAC-Udgram-App/README.md

 # CloudFormation - Infrastructure As a Code
-Infrastructure as a code using CloudFormation
+Infrastructure as a code using CloudFormation example

 # What's AWS CloudFormation